tonsky/datascript/README.md

 * No pluggable storage options
 * No full-text search
 * No partitions
-* Simplified schema, no ident attributes, AV index for all datoms
-* Schema required only for attributes with `:cardinality` `:many`
-* Value of any type can be used for entity id, attribute or value.
-It’s better if they are immutable and fast to compare
-* Schema not queriable
-* No schema migrations
 * Free

 Interface differences:

-* Query functions have to be passed as source instead of being referenced by symbol
+* Custom query functions and aggregates should be passed as source instead of being referenced by symbol (no `resolve` in CLJS)
 * DB cannot be passed to rule yet